hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+- What parts of the design do you expect to resolve through the HIPE process before this gets merged?
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- What related issues do you consider out of scope for this HIPE that could be addressed in the future independently of the solution that comes out of this HIPE?